-Midtown is clogged with tour buses, but did you know that some companies take you to less touristy corners, such as the Bronx?
+Midtown is clogged with tour buses, especially if you are looking for tours to new york, but did you know that some companies take you to less touristy corners, such as the Bronx?

 When City Sights NY asked me if I wanted to join one of their groups, I jumped at the chance to check out this part of the city I rarely visit.
 So last weekend, Ryan and I headed to Grant’s Tomb in Morningside Heights for the start of the tour and, after getting ordered onto a bus by a rather irate guide, we grabbed some headphones and settled into our seats on the top deck.

 The company runs a selection of bus tours throughout the city (as well as walking, boat and helicopter tours).
 You join a tour at any of the route’s stops, ride for as long as you like, then jump off and explore.
 On the Bronx tour, there are just three stops: Grant’s Tomb, Malcolm Shabazz Harlem Market and Yankee Stadium.

 After leaving Grant’s Tomb at Riverside Park, our bus whisked past the Hudson River and the George Washington Bridge.
 We waved to New Jersey before veering east to the more residential parts of Harlem.